 3| Halloween movies

-Choose your favorite Halloween movies (not too scary so you won’t suffer putting your little ones to bed), prepare your setting, and fill up the Amscan – Glow in The Dark Ghost Pail with popcorn and have a Halloween movie marathon!
+Choose your favorite Halloween movies (not too scary so you won’t suffer putting your little ones to bed), prepare your setting, and fill up your Halloween bowl with popcorn or candies and have a Halloween movie marathon!